MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 The codeunits that implement specific calculations subscribe to the OnFindSupportedSetup() event of codeunit 7001 "Price Calculation Mgt." and return the combinations of setup records that can be implemented by the current codeunit.
 The **Price Calculation Setup** table collects these combinations and you can choose one of the existing concurrent implementations.
 For example, the calculation of sale prices for all asset types can be implemented by the "Business Central (Version 16.0)" codeunit, but calculation of purchase prices – by "Business Central (Version 15.0)" codeunit.

-If you want to add concurrent implementations and new methods you can add detailed setup lines that define combinations of assets and sources that use a method that you specify.
+If you want to add implementations and new methods you can add detailed setup lines that define combinations of the assets and sources that use a method that you specify.
 For example, the following image shows detailed lines for the combination of asset number, source group, and source number.

 :::image type="content" source="../media/best-pricing-diagram2-detailed-setup.png" alt-text="Diagram showing an example of a default setup.":::

 <!--The detailed setup lines shown in the following image mean that all sales prices for Customer 10000 and job GUILFORD, 10 CR are calculated by the Business Central (version 16.0) implementation codeunit.-->

-## Data Structure
+## Data Structure Comparison
 The Business Central (Version 15.0) calculation uses the following tables that store information about prices, costs, and discounts:

 * table 7002 "Sales Price"